-6.3.
+- Develop and use a common nomenclature that integrates with existing state and local emergency response communication messaging and outreach and is aligned with the California Alert and Warning Guidelines. - Develop multimodal notification and communication protocols and systems to reach customers no matter where the customer is located and deliver messaging in a clear and understandable manner. - Communicate to customers in different languages and in a way that addresses different access and functional needs using multiple modes/channels of communication. - Establish a Community Resource Center and work with local organizations to promote community safety (see Appendix C Community Resource Center Protocol). - 6.3.
 PSPS Planned Communications.
-Table 6-1, BVES PSPS Communications Template Listing, are to be prepared by the Customer Program Specialist and be preapproved through the President well ahead of expected PSPS events such that BVES staff may quickly initiate effective communications with stakeholders during a PSPS event.
+Table 6-1, BVES PSPS Communications Template Listing, is to be prepared by the Customer Program Specialist and preapproved by the President ahead of an expected PSPS event such to allow BVES staff to quickly initiate effective communications with stakeholders during a PSPS event.
 The templates are designed to provide a standard "fill in the blank" notice that may be amended depending on the specific situation as applicable.
 Templates shall initially be reviewed and edited as applicable by BVES's public relations contractor.
 Additionally, the templates shall be reviewed annually and/or when lessons learned indicate changes to the templates are appropriate.